Everyone loves French croissants, but how much do you know about them?

 Pâtisserie is a French pastry, as well as the pastry shop where they are sold.
 Laws in France and Belgium restrict who can use the word Pâtisserie: only bakeries with a licensed maître pâtissier (master pastry chefs) can call themselves a Pâtisserie.

-A pastry shop in France will sell anything from cakes, cookies, petits fours and tarts to croissants and pain au chocolat.
+In France, a pastry shop will sell anything from cakes, cookies, petits fours and tarts to croissants and

 What is boulangerie?